andrewcannan/infinite_realms/README.md

 ### Database Schema

-Schema to show tables in database along with thier relation to each other, also included is the allauth-user schema to show custom tables realationship.
+Schema to show tables in database along with their relation to each other, also included is the allauth-user schema to show custom tables relationship.

 <img src="documentation/db_schema/db-schema.png">
 <br><br>